mosaic

 series of 6: 8 inches x 8 inches each

 Image Description: Six square mosaics depicting various water scenes.
 Three of them show large curling ocean waves, and three of them show more abstract interpretations of calmer lake waters.
-Colour scheme is mostly blues, greens, white and black, with touches of warmer colours throughout.
+Colour scheme consists of blues, greens, white and black, with touches of warmer colours throughout.

 Photos by Wy Joung Kou